Ogaga01/Elite-Traveler-Frontend/README.md

 # 📖 [Elite Travelers] <a name="about-project"></a>

 **[Elite Travelers]** is a web application that helps you travel the world in style.
 Reserve a Private Jet and a Luxury Car for your next trip.
-Elite travelers app gives you the opportuinity to go places like an Elite, view infomation about our private planes and your favorite cars.
+Elite travelers app allows you to go places like an Elite and view information about our private planes and your favorite cars.

 ## 🛠 Built With <a name="built-with"></a>